D'Prince

-Charles Enebeli (born 23 October 1986), better known by his stage name D'Prince, is a Nigerian Afropop recording artist, record executive and entrepreneur.
-He is the founder and the CEO of Jonzing World, an entertainment company he founded in 2019.
+Charles Enebeli (born 23 October 1986), known by his stage name D'Prince, is a Nigerian Grammy-nominated music executive, singer, songwriter, entrepreneur, promoter, and philanthropist.
+He is the founder and CEO of the entertainment company Jonzing World Entertainment, founded in 2018 with subsidiaries Jonzing World, Jonzing World Publishing, Jonzing World Production, and Jonzing World Management, established in 2019.
+D'Prince is known for pioneering the West African pop culture and Afrobeats.

+Under Jonzing World, D'Prince signed the following artists, including Rema, Gdzilla, Bagetti, and Glorious.
+He is credited for the crossover success of Rema's single "Calm Down", which earned Jonzing multiple platinum certification records from eleven countries, including the United States.
+He also served as an executive producer on Rema's studio albums, including Heis, which was nominated at the 67th Grammy Awards for Best Global Music Album and earned him a special recognition from The Recording Academy.

 Early life

 Charles Enebeli was born in Lagos on 23 October 1986.
-He was born to Collins Enebeli, a businessman and a musical production manager and founder of the record label Sagitarious Productions, and Patience Enebeli, an international Business tycoon.
+He was born to Collins Enebeli from Delta State, a businessman and a musical production manager and founder of the record label Sagitarious Productions, and Patience Enebeli, an international Business tycoon.
 D'Prince is the younger brother of music mogul and CEO of Mavin Records, Don Jazzy.

 Music has always been in this family and he is not strange to the Music business.
 D'Prince is also known as "Omoba", which means a "Child of a King" in Yoruba language.

 D'Prince attended King's College, Lagos for his secondary level education and then decided to follow his passion in music.